 5. Analyze and refine.

-As with any other content marketing effort, continually analyze and refine.
-Your content hub is a living organism and it is far from static.
+Continually analyze and refine your content efforts.
+Your content hub is a living organism, and it is far from static.
 It must be managed, updated, and renewed.
 Because this content level is higher up on the content marketing hierarchy, it deserves your attention.
 Revisit the design and navigation consistently.

 Content hub examples from savvy brands